-A bit of theory: mobile user experience is a process of user interaction with your website on a smartphone or app.
-In this case, the simpler, the better.
+Mobile user experience is a process of user interaction with your website on a smartphone or app.
+Which in this case is - the simpler, the better.

-During the design process, you may miss out on some stages in the users’ flow.
-Some visual elements will go unnoticed.
-No worries, it’s a natural and inevitable part of all development processes.
-Those little (or sometimes big) details can do a lot to ruin a good impression.
-They can spoil an experience that the user has while using your app or exploring your website.
+During the design process, even the most experienced designer might miss out on some stages in the users’ flow.
+Some visual elements might go unnoticed.
+It’s a natural and inevitable part of all development processes.

 Optimizing typography is optimizing readability, accessibility, usability(!), overall graphic balance.

-The font of the main text is responsive and more than 16 pixels.
+The font of the main text should be responsive and more than 16 pixels.
+If your target audience is older than 35, then the minimum text size should be 18px.
 Website fonts should be easy to read at the usual distance from the user's eyes (20-30 cm for mobile phones).
-If your product is for people 35+, then the minimum text size should be 18px.

 Your website’s design should be adapted to all the screens and device positions.
-It is especially relevant to using the website via mobile phone.
+It is especially relevant to using a website via mobile phone.

-Clickable elements must be designed according to UX guidelines & be easy to hit with the finger.
+Clickable elements must be designed according to UX guidelines and be easy to tap with the finger.
 Besides, your users must always be able to see that these elements are clickable.
-All buttons on your website should be designed according to the UX guidelines.
-Meaning that users must be able to hit them easily with their fingers.

-Averages for finger pads are between 10–14mm and fingertips are 8–10mm.
-That is why a perfect minimum touch target size is 10mm x 10mm
+An average finger pad is 10–14mm and fingertips are 8–10mm.
+That’s why a perfect minimum touch target size is 10mm x 10mm.

 - Put buttons where users expect to find them